KartheekLade/kartheeklade.github.io/_posts/2025-07-06-what-is-cryptography!.md

 #### The Evolution of Cryptography: Key Milestones

-**Caesar Cipher (c.
-50 BCE)**
-One of the earliest known encryption methods, famously used by Julius Caesar.
- **How it works:** Shift each letter in the message by a fixed number of places in the alphabet.
+Caesar Cipher (c.
+50 BCE) One of the earliest known encryption methods, famously used by Julius Caesar.How it works: Shift each letter in the message by a fixed number of places in the alphabet.

-Example:
-Plaintext: "HELLO"
-Shift: +3
+Example: Plaintext: "HELLO" Shift: +3
-Ciphertext: "KHOOR"

-While simple by today’s standards, it was effective enough to confuse enemies in ancient times.
+Ciphertext: "KHOOR" While simple by today’s standards, it was effective enough to confuse enemies in ancient times.

-** Enigma Machine (WWII, 1930s–1940s)**
-An electromechanical device used by Nazi Germany to encrypt military communications.
- **How it works:** Letters were scrambled using a series of rotating rotors and plugboards, with daily key settings changing the encryption pattern.
+Enigma Machine (WWII, 1930s–1940s) An electromechanical device used by Nazi Germany to encrypt military communications.How it works: Letters were scrambled using a series of rotating rotors and plugboards, with daily key settings changing the encryption pattern.

-Example:
-Plaintext: "A"
+Example: Plaintext: "A"
 Ciphertext: "T" (today) → "G" (tomorrow, with a new key setting)

 The Enigma Machine was eventually cracked by Allied cryptographers, including Alan Turing, marking a pivotal moment in both the war and cryptographic history.

-** From War Rooms to Web Browsers**
-Cryptography transitioned from a military tool to a cornerstone of modern digital security.
+From War Rooms to Web Browsers,Cryptography transitioned from a military tool to a cornerstone of modern digital security.
 Key milestones include:

-- **1976:** Diffie–Hellman key exchange introduced — the first method to securely share keys in public.
+- 1976: Diffie Hellman key exchange introduced the first method to securely share keys in public.
-- **1977:** RSA algorithm invented by Rivest, Shamir, and Adleman — a breakthrough in public key cryptography.
+- 1977: RSA algorithm invented by Rivest, Shamir, and Adleman a breakthrough in public key cryptography.
-- **1991:** Phil Zimmermann released PGP (Pretty Good Privacy), empowering ordinary users with strong encryption for emails and files.
+- 1991: Phil Zimmermann released PGP (Pretty Good Privacy), empowering ordinary users with strong encryption for emails and files.
-- **2000s–Now:** AES (Advanced Encryption Standard) became the global standard for symmetric encryption, securing everything from WiFi networks to mobile apps.
+- 2000s–Now: AES (Advanced Encryption Standard) became the global standard for symmetric encryption, securing everything from WiFi networks to mobile apps.

 > From ancient ciphers to cutting edge algorithms, cryptography has evolved to meet the ever growing demands of privacy and security in a connected world.